At a Glance

 Group Leader of Technology Classrooms, Classroom and Lab Computing, Penn State

-Before the show began, each attendee received a welcome email that prompted him or her to download a customized “ticket” to the iPhone’s Passbook app.
+Before the show began, each attendee received a welcome email that prompted them to download a customized “ticket” to the iPhone’s Passbook app.
 At registration time, attendees simply displayed the pass’ unique QR code to gain entry.
 (After observing that attendees checked their phones long before reaching the registration desk, the Twocanoes team moves the first Bleu Station 300 feet down the hallway.)

 Throughout the conference, current and upcoming session information was pushed to the pass, ensuring that all participants had the most current information at all times.